• Skip to main content

 Who doesn’t love a good list?
-Whether it’s a to-do list, a grocery list, the menu for a dinner party, a gratitude list, or any other kind, there’s something about lists that help us to digest information.
+Whether it’s a to-do list, a grocery list, the menu for a dinner party, a gratitude list, or any other kind, there’s something about lists that helps us to digest information.
 Perhaps it’s the arrangement of pieces of information into bite-sized chunks or just the plain simplicity of one point per item.
 In any case, lists are one of the best ways to learn and retain information.
 So it’s no wonder that they’re so prevalent on websites.

 To make your web pages’ content the most effective for your site viewers, it’s important to organize the information in a logical manner.
 Headings, sub-headings, sub-sub-headings, short paragraphs (when possible), proper emphasis (bold, italics, underline), complementary graphics, and white space are all good methods of achieving that.
 Bulleted and numbered lists are also part of the arsenal.
 All of these techniques make the page easier to scan through and grab the most relevant details, for those who don’t have time to read every word.
 (And, does anyone have time these days?)